image

 Is the sporting event more pronounced to the Q3 than other quarters?
 Or would that be even throughout the year?.

-Michael Burwell
+Mike Burwell

-No, it's a little bit more in the Q3. .
+No, it's a little bit more in the Q3..

 Elyse Greenspan

 Okay.
-And then my last question on the tax rate, you pointed to -- I think there was a U.K. statutory change that led to the elevation in the quarter.
+And then my last question on the tax rate, you pointed to, I think there was a U.K. statutory change that led to the elevation in the quarter.

 Is there any impact on your go-forward tax rate?.

-Michael Burwell
+Mike Burwell

 Yes.
-So just to repeat back, Elyse, yes, so we did -- the U.K. did raise their statutory rate by 2%.
-As I said, it had a $11 million -- approximately $11 million impact on our tax calculation for the quarter in terms of setting that up on our deferred tax liabilities.
+So as I just received feedback, Elyse, yes, so we did -- the U.K. did raise their statutory rate by 2%.
+As I said, it had a $11 million – approximately $11 million impact on our tax calculation for the quarter in terms of setting that up on our deferred tax liabilities.
+But also, we could not adjust for that on a onetime basis.

-But also, we could not adjust for that on a onetime basis, so that had $0.08 impact into our results for the quarter.
-So -- and then for the year, we will -- it will have a slight impact for us thinking about the year, but nonetheless, not -- within a -- think about it within roughly a 1% kind of number for the year. .
+So that had $0.08 impact into our results for the quarter.
+So -- and then for the year, we will -- it will have a slight impact for us thinking about the year, but nonetheless, not -- within a -- think about it within roughly a 1% kind of number for the year..

 Elyse Greenspan

-Okay.
-And then if I can just shove one more in.
+Okay and then if I can just shove one more in.
 The free cash flow is $1 billion year-to-date.
 That had obviously been a major focus of Willis Towers Watson.
-I know you guys pulled all of your guidance at the start of COVID like most other players in the space.
+I know you guys pulled all of your guidance at the start of COVID like, most other players in the space.
 But that was your free cash flow target for the year.

 So obviously, you guys have hit that 1 quarter ahead of time.

 Anything specific to the free cash flow conversion for the past couple of quarters?
-Or has it just been kind of blocking and tackling in all the things that you guys have focused on in terms of payables and receivables to really drive that conversion up?.
+Or has it just been kind of blocking and tackling in all the things that you guys have focused on in terms of payables and receivables really drive that conversion up?.

-Michael Burwell
+Mike Burwell

 We've continued to focus on how it is that we manage our relationships with our clients, doing the right things in the face of the pandemic.
 But equally been very focused on making sure that we have the right terms and we collect our cash appropriately.
-And so -- as well as pay appropriately. .
+And so -- as well as pay appropriately.

 And so all those things factored into our continued focus on it.
-And it's -- we're proud that we -- where we sit through the third quarter, and we'll look to continue to deliver as we move forward in the fourth quarter. .
+And it's -- we're proud that we -- where we sit through the third quarter, and we'll look to continue to deliver as we move forward in the fourth quarter..

 Operator

-Your next question comes from the line of Greg Peters with Raymond James. .
+Your next question comes from the line of Greg Peters with Raymond James..

-Charles Peters
+Greg Peters

 My first question would be just an update on the merger.
 Can you talk about the role of the U.K.